anjakovacevic/Smoke-Detection-Kaggle/README.md

 | RandomForestClassifier  |   [4461, 0]     |  100.0   |  100.0  |   100.0   |  100.0 |  0.814029  |
 |                         |   [0, 4461]     |          |         |           |        |            |

 Based on these results, both KNeighborsClassifier and DecisionTreeClassifier achieved excellent performance with very high accuracy, precision, and recall scores.
 LogisticRegression also performed well but with slightly lower accuracy compared to the other two models.
 The RandomForestClassifier exhibited the best performance.
-It is important to note that both RFC and KNN (after tuning) had 0 false negatives, meaning that there were no cases where the alarm should have been triggered but wasn't.
+It is important to note that all algorithms (after tuning) had 0 false negatives, meaning that there were no cases where the alarm should have been triggered but wasn't.

 ### 4.2 Hyperparameter Tuning with Cross-Validation